Gary Sambrook: Parliamentary career

 At the 2019 general election, Sambrook was elected to Parliament as MP for Birmingham Northfield with 46.3% of the vote and a majority of 1,640.

-Sambrook is a member of both the Procedure and Ecclesiastical Committees.
-According to the Financial Times, Sambrook is an "influential backbencher" and an executive secretary of the 1922 Committee.
+Sambrook was a member of both the Procedure and Ecclesiastical Committees.
+According to the Financial Times, Sambrook was an "influential backbencher" and an executive secretary of the 1922 Committee.

 In 2020, Sambrook, as a Freemason, supported BrumWish, a campaign aimed at providing gifts and essential items to homeless children in Birmingham during Christmas.
 Sambrook stated, about the campaign, "I knew the appeal would resonate with our members, and I was delighted they agreed."

 In October 2020, Sambrook, along with most other Conservative MPs, voted against a Labour Party Opposition Day Motion to extend the emergency COVID-19 pandemic provision of providing free school meals during school holidays until Easter 2021.
 Sambrook's vote inspired graffiti reading "Gary Sambrook eats big dinners", to which he was reported by the BBC as responding "Apparently if you disagree that vouchers is the only way to solve poverty this is what happens."
-The graffiti was noted as surreal by The Economist and "the most perfect sentence ever written" by The Guardian columnist Joel Golby.
+The graffiti was described as surreal by The Economist.

 In August 2021 he opposed the conversion of a residential home into a children's home for up to four children with emotional, behavioural and educational difficulties by circulating a letter stating, among various reasons, it would have a "negative impact on the area" and would "compromise the quality of the area".
 Sambrook said: "All children deserve a good quality home to live in.
 Especially children in care".